kevinchazotte/distant-paper/README.md

 * Extract NASM binary files to a local directory and add that directory to the PATH environment variable (e.g. C:\Users\kevin\nasm).
 Create another environment variable named exactly "ASM_NASM" with value equal to the executable name ("nasm.exe" by default)
 * Navigate to the `cmake/` directory and run `buildPrompt.bat`.
 This will open a command prompt at the `cmake/` directory
 * From the build prompt, run `cmake -P bootstrap.cmake`
 * Once the build succeeds, run `buildSolutions.cmd`.
-This will generate Visual Studio solution files in the binary directory built for this repository, which will be output to the console
+This will generate Visual Studio solution files in the binary directory, which will be output to the console

-You should now be able to launch the Visual Studio solution for each configuration and make modifications.
-To add new source code files, you should add them directly in the repository folder, not in Visual Studio, and run `buildSolutions.cmd` afterwards to retrieve them in Visual Studio.
+You should now be able to launch the Visual Studio solution file for your desired configuration and make modifications.
+To add new source code files, you should add them directly in the repository folder and run `buildSolutions.cmd` afterwards to retrieve them in Visual Studio.
 Files may then be modified and saved from Visual Studio.
+Building the appropriate target in Visual Studio will generate executable files to be run.

 ### Using Protobuf Compiler to Generate Code